ConLID: Supervised Contrastive Learning for Low-Resource Language Identification: Methodology

 \subsection{Negative Pairs Selection}

-We select negative pairs for training (Eq. \ref{eq:contrastive_loss}) using two strategies: \paragraph{Soft selection.} Given a batch $S = \left\{ x_i, y_i \right\}_{i=1}^{B}$, we select the negative pairs as samples with different labels ($N(i) \equiv \left\{x_j \in S, y_j\not=y_i \right\}$). \paragraph{Hard selection.} Given a batch $S = \left\{ x_i, y_i; s_i, d_i \right\}_{i=1}^{B}$, where $s_i$ and $d_i$ denote the script and domain of $x_i$, negative pairs are chosen according to Algorithm~\ref{algo:hard_neg}.
-For each sample $x_i$ in the batch, we select negative pair samples with a different label $y$, the same script $s$, and the same domain $d$.
+We select negative pairs for training (Eq. \ref{eq:contrastive_loss}) using two strategies: \paragraph{Soft selection.} Given a batch $S = \left\{ x_i, y_i \right\}_{i=1}^{B}$, we select the negative pairs as samples with different labels ($N(i) \equiv \left\{x_j \in S, y_j\not=y_i \right\}$). \paragraph{Hard selection.} Given a batch $S = \left\{ x_i, y_i; s_i, d_i \right\}_{i=1}^{B}$, where $s_i$ and $d_i$ denote the script and domain of $x_i$, negative pairs are chosen as follows: for each sample $x_i$ in the batch, we select negative pair samples with a different label $y$, the same script $s$, and the same domain $d$.
 If fewer than $K$ such negatives exist, we relax the conditions in the following order: (2) different label $y$ and same script $s$, (3) different label $y$ and same domain $d$, (4) different label $y$ only (\ie, {equivalent to Soft Selection}).
+The algorithm of hard selection method is given in Appendix~\ref{appendix:hard_selection_algorithm}.